LogitsAI/beta/docs/architecture.md

 ## In-Cluster Components

-These are the key parts of the Logits AI stack that run in the customer's Kubernetes cluster.
+These are the key parts of the Logits stack that run in the customer's Kubernetes cluster.

 ### Gateway